qintarra/C-Sharp/README.md

 Task_02	Enter 3 numbers and display the value of the sum and product of these numbers.
 Task_03 Exercises with numbers (sum, product, rearrangement).
 Task_04 Linear calculations.
-Task_05 Conditions and statements.
+Task_05 Conditions, statements, loops 1.
-Task_06 More conditions and statements.
+Task_06 Conditions, statements, loops 2.
-Task_07 Basic statements: loops.
+Task_07 Conditions, statements, loops 3.
 Task_08 Calculate sum and amount of even and odd numbers in a range.
 Task_09 Simple calculator.
 Task_10 Entering an array from the console.